cmendible/golang-for-csharp-developers/03-variables/README.md

 Concepts you will learn

 * Variable declaration
-* go don't like unused variables!
+* go doesn't like unused variables!

 ## Variable declaration